Street Style Has A Fatphobia Problem. Can It Be Fixed?

 Advertisement

-With Fall 2023 season about to kick off, is there hope for change?
+With Autumn 2023 season about to kick off, is there hope for change?

 Garcia believes that the responsibility to rectify the problem “lands in many hands,” the first being the publications that publish the photos.
 According to her, the magazines and sites running the photos should be “demanding body diversity” from their photographers.
 Combs echoes this sentiment, stating that the current state of street style “is both a reflection of personal bias and media bias, especially in an industry that continues to perpetuate archaic, Western standards that celebrate whiteness.”